ilanschnell/bitarray/README.md

 Key features
 ------------

   * All functionality implemented in C.
   * Bitarray objects behave very much like a list object, in particular slicing (including slice assignment and deletion) is supported.
   * The bit endianness can be specified for each bitarray object, see below.
- * Packing and unpacking to other binary data formats, e.g. `numpy.ndarray`.
   * Fast methods for encoding and decoding variable bit length prefix codes
   * Bitwise operations: `&`, `|`, `^`, `&=`, `|=`, `^=`, `~`
   * Sequential search
+  * Packing and unpacking to other binary data formats, e.g. `numpy.ndarray`.
   * Pickling and unpickling of bitarray objects.
   * Bitarray objects support the buffer protocol
- * On 32-bit systems, a bitarray object can contain up to 2 Gbits.
+  * On 32-bit systems, a bitarray object may contain up to 2 Gbits.
+  * `frozenbitarray` objects which are hashable
+  * a separate utility module `bitarray.util`:
+      - conversion to hexadecimal string
+      - serialization
+      - pretty printing
+      - conversion to integers
+      - creating Huffman codes
+      - various count functions
+      - other helpful functions

 Installation